nikitabarskov/cv/en_US/barskov-nikita-cv.md

 Located in Oslo, Norway.
 Contacts for communication are [`linkedin.com/in/nikitabarskov`][linkedin], [`nbarskov@gmail.com`][mail], or phone `+47 94 13 31 14` in **English** (Fluent), **Norwegian** (Proficient), or **Russian** (Native).

-Engineer with 7+ years of experience in data engineering and machine learning.
+Data Engineer with 7+ years of experience in data engineering and machine learning.
 Skilled in leading teams, building scalable data systems, and applying modern software practices.

 Proficient in Golang, Python, and various cloud technologies.
-Focused on creating effective solutions for data-driven products.
+Focused on creating effective solutions for data-driven products and excelling in collaborative environments.

 [mail]: mailto:nbarskov@gmail.com
 [linkedin]: https://linkedin.com/in/nikitabarskov

-Pragmatic and rational, with a keen focus on teamwork and delivering value, excel in collaborative environments, problem-solver, quickly adopt to the changing environment and maintain positive attitude in the high pressure situations

 ## Experience